TIBHannover/SimpleBatchDownloader/README.md

 Features:

-    Ability to specify a list of URLs from UTF8 encoded "txt" files Ability to specify "output" directory
+    Ability to specify a list of URLs from UTF8 encoded "txt" file Ability to specify "output" directory
     Ability to specify the extension of the downloaded files e.g., "pdf", "txt", etcetera Saves the failed URLs in a "txt" file